ironhack-labs/lab-css-spotify-clone/README.md

 ### Iteration 4: The green section

-- It looks like we have 2 main sections, a containing element with the text flowing from top to bottom, and the image of the Spotify player on the right.
+- It looks like we have 2 main sections, a containing element with the text flowing from top to bottom and the image of the Spotify player on the right.
 - Position the Spotify logo absolutely according to the _green_ `div`.

 Happy coding! :heart: